dwivediprashant/socialPlatform-Insta/Readme.md

 ⚠️ **Disclaimer**:
 This is purely a **learning project**.
 It’s not intended for real-world use, production, or deployment.
 I only created this project to **practice and showcase my understanding** of **EJS templating**, **Node.js**, and **Express.js** concepts.
-So… if you came here expecting something useful, you can leave 😅.
+So… if you came here to check my skills then do that please else, you can leave 😅.

 ---